aws-samples/sample-quicksight-visual-embedding/README.md

 4. **Visual not loading**
    - Confirm Dashboard ID, Sheet ID, and Visual ID are correct
-   - Check QuickSight user permissions
+   - Check Quick Sight user permissions
    - Verify Lambda function has proper IAM permissions
-   - **Ensure the login user's email has been granted access to the QuickSight dashboard**
+   - **Ensure the login user's email has been granted access to the Quick Sight dashboard**

 5. **"User does not have access" error**
-   - Verify the user's email is shared with the QuickSight dashboard
+   - Verify the user's email is shared with the Quick Sight dashboard
-   - Check dashboard sharing permissions in QuickSight Console
+   - Check dashboard sharing permissions in Quick Sight Console

 ## Security Considerations